 Businesses have taken other approaches to ensure connectivity across the enterprise, including point-to-point integration.
 This approach calls upon experienced developers to build custom integrations between endpoints in order to allow seamless communication.
 Point-to-point integration, although appearing to be simple at first, quickly becomes complicated.
 As the number of applications, services, and systems increases, custom code integration becomes an intertwined web of connectivity, quickly becoming “spaghetti architecture”.
 This tightly coupled infrastructure creates dependencies that result in complications when changes need to be implemented.
 The fragile structure is vulnerable to breaking at even the slightest modifications.
 With inevitable change, businesses need to be flexible, scalable, and future-proof.

 MuleSoft provides businesses of all sizes the leading integration platform as a service (iPaaS).
 This platform approach to the traditional Integration-as-a-Service provides businesses with an end-to-end integration solution that orchestrates disparate components easily and efficiently.

 In addition a cloud-based integration platform, MuleSoft also offers an open source enterprise service bus to take the pain out of integration.
-Mule ESB is trusted by over 1,000 enterprise customers to support mission critical apps in the most highly distributed environments to keep businesses connected both on-premises and in the cloud.
+Mule as an ESB is trusted by over 1,000 enterprise customers to support mission-critical apps in the most highly distributed environments to keep businesses connected both on-premises and in the cloud.

 1 Columbus, Louis.
 "Gartner Predicts Infrastructure Services Will Accelerate Cloud Computing Growth."
 Forbes.
 Forbes Magazine, 19 Feb.
 2013.
 Web.
 17 June 2013.